 1,300 schoolchildren participate in Science Week activities

-The School of Science has organized, from November 10 to 14, informative sessions on different branches of knowledge and workshops on biology, Chemistry, microbiology, physics, Genetics, insects, minerals and rocks.
+From November 10 to 14, the School of Science organized informational sessions on various fields of knowledge workshops on biology, Chemistry, microbiology, physics, Genetics, insects, and minerals and rocks

 14 | 11 | 2025

-The School of Science of the University of Navarra has once again organized educational activities for schools during Science Week.
-From November 10 to 14, 1,300 schoolchildren -from 4th ESO to 2nd year of high school diplomahave approached science thanks to the informative activities proposed by the academic center.
+The School of Science at the University of Navarra has once again organized educational activities for schools as part of Science Week.
+From November 10 to 14, 1,300 students—from 4th year of ESO to 2nd year of high school diplomawere introduced to science through the educational activities offered by the academic center.

 In total, 1.300 attendees from 19 schools in Navarra, Guipúzcoa, La Rioja and Burgos: Adériz, IES Julio Caro Baroja, Santa Luisa de Marillac, Ikastola Paz de Ziganda, high school Luis Amigó, FEC Vedruna, IES Berriozar, high school María Inmaculada, high school Irabia-Izaga, IES Sierra de Leyre, high school Liceo Monjardín, IES Padre Moret-Irubide, Miravalles- El Redín, IES Barañain, Aldapeta María ikastetxea (San Sebastián), high school Jesuitas (San Sebastián), high school Sagrados Corazones (Miranda de Ebro), Maristas (Logroño) and St. Patricks (San Sebastián).
 Patricks (San Sebastián).